Everything You Need to Know About the Stairway to Heaven, Ireland

 There is nothing I enjoy more than discovering new cultures, exploring new countries and experiencing different places.
 However, travelling isn't always about jumping on a plane to a new foreign destination.
 Sometimes there is plenty to discover, explore and experience right on your front doorstep.
 I love finding new things to see and do in the place I call home, 'Ireland'.

-So recently I ventured on a day trip into the sky (no joke).
-On a sunny day in April, I decided to go on a road trip up to County Fermanagh with my friend Lauren.
+So in April 2017, I ventured on a day trip into the sky (Literally).
+I decided to go on a road trip up to County Fermanagh with my friend Lauren.
 We wanted to tackle 'Cuilcagh Mountain' otherwise known as 'Irelands Stairway to Heaven'.

 And So We Begin ...
 Irelands Stairway to Heaven